rotationalio/ensign/docs/content/getting-started/_index.md

 }
 ```

-Next, we'll marshall our dictionary into the `Data` attribute of our sample event, and publish it by calling the `Publish` method on the publisher we created above:
+Next, we'll marshal our dictionary into the `Data` attribute of our sample event, and publish it by calling the `Publish` method on the publisher we created above:

 ```golang
 e.Data, _ = json.Marshal(data)